 4 to submit a progress report on the results of implementation of this resolution to the next plenipotentiary conference,

+instructs the Secretary General and the Directors of the Bureaux

+to continue to coordinate, together with the Coordinating Committee, those activities related to the implementation of child online protection with respect to the effective application of resolves 1, 2, and 3, in order to avoid overlapping activities between the ITU Bureaux and the General Secretariat of the UIT,

 instructs the Director of the Telecommunication Development Bureau

-1 to carry out the activities for ensuring the implementation of Resolution 67 (Hyderabad, 2010), and to report annually, as appropriate, to the Council;
+1 to carry out the activities for ensuring the implementation of Resolution 67 (Rev. Dubai, 2014), and to report annually, as appropriate, to the Council;

-2 to collaborate closely with WG-COP, with the aim of avoiding duplication of efforts and maximizing outputs relevant to protecting children online,
+2 to continue collaborating closely with WG-COP, with the aim of avoiding duplication of efforts and maximizing outputs relevant to protecting children online,

 instructs the Director of the Telecommunication Standardization Bureau

-to encourage Study Group 2 of the ITU Telecommunication Standardization Sector (ITU-T) to continue exploring the option of introducing a single globally harmonized telephone number in the future, and Member States, for the time being, to allocate a telephone number on a regional basis for child online protection,
+to encourage the Study Groups of the ITU Telecommunication Standardization Sector (ITU-T), within the framework of their specific competencies and considering the new technological developments, to explore the option of identifying practical solutions and tools that facilitate access to child online protection hotlines worldwide and encourage Member States, for the time being, to foster the allocation of a telephone number on a regional basis for this purpose,

 invites Member States

-1 to join and participate actively in WG-COP and related ITU activities, for the purposes of a comprehensive discussion and exchange of information on legal, technical, organizational and procedural issues, as well as capacity building and international cooperation for protecting children online;
+1 to join and continue participating actively in WG-COP and in the related ITU activities, for the purposes of a comprehensive discussion and exchange of information on legal, technical, organizational and procedural issues, as well as capacity building and international cooperation for protecting children online;

-2 to develop information, to educate and to create consumer-awareness campaigns aimed at parents, teachers, industry and the population in general, in order to make children aware of the risks that may be encountered online,invites Sector Members
+2 to develop information, to educate and to create consumer-awareness campaigns aimed at parents, teachers, industry and the population in general, in order to make children aware of the risks that may be encountered online;

+3 to foster the allocation of specific numbers to service communications dedicated to child online protection;

+4 to foster the development of tools that contribute to greater child online protection;

+5 to support the collection and analysis of data and statistics on child online protection to help design and implement public policies and allow comparisons between countries;

+6 to establish mechanisms of collaboration between government offices and institutions working on this issue to gather statistical information on access of the school-attending population to the Internet,

+invites Sector Members

-to participate actively in WG-COP and in other ITU activities, with the aim of informing the ITU membership about technological solutions for protecting children online.
+1 to participate actively in WG-COP and in other ITU activities, with the aim of informing the ITU membership about technological solutions for protecting children online;

+2 to develop innovative solutions and applications to facilitate communication between children and child online protection hotlines;

+3 to collaborate, in the measure of their competencies, with the dissemination of public policies and initiatives that are implemented for child online protection

+4 to inform the Member State about modern technological solutions for child online protection, taking into account the best practices of the sector and other relevant stakeholders.

 * * * * * * * * *